Psychological evaluation: Modern uses

 Psychological assessment is most often used in the psychiatric, medical, legal, educational, or psychological clinic settings.
 The types of assessments and the purposes for them differ among these settings.

 In the psychiatric setting, the common needs for assessment are to determine risks, whether a person should be admitted or discharged, the location the patients should be held, as well as what therapy the patient should be receiving.
 Within this setting, the psychologists need to be aware of the legal responsibilities that what they can legally do in each situation.

 Within a medical setting, psychological assessment is used to find a possible underlying psychological disorder, emotional factors that may be associated with medical complaints, assessment for neuropsychological deficit, psychological treatment for chronic pain, and the treatment of chemical dependency.
 There has been greater importance placed on the patient's neuropsychological status as neuropsychologists are becoming more concerned with the functioning of the brain.

 Psychological assessment also has a role in the legal setting.
 Psychologists might be asked to assess the reliability of a witness, the quality of the testimony a witness gives, the competency of an accused person, or determine what might have happened during a crime.
 They also may help support a plea of insanity or to discount a plea.
 Judges may use the psychologist's report to change the sentence of a convicted person, and parole officers work with psychologists to create a program for the rehabilitation of a parolee.
 Problematic areas for psychologists include predicting how dangerous a person will be.
 The predictive accuracy of these assessments is debated; however, there is often a need for this prediction to prevent dangerous people from returning to society.

 Psychologists may also be called on to assess a variety of things within an education setting.
 They may be asked to assess strengths and weaknesses of children who are having difficulty in the school systems, assess behavioral difficulties, assess a child's responsiveness to an intervention, or to help create an educational plan for a child.
-The assessment of children also allows for the psychologists to determine if the child will be willing to use the resources that may be provided.
+The assessment of children also allows for the psychologists to determine if the child will be willing to use the resources that may be provided or if conditions such as obsessive-compulsive disorder may be present.